On the continuity in time of solutions to a generalized Navier--Stokes--Fourier system: Proof of the existence of an entropy solution - Theorem

 \subsection{Initial condition for temperature}

-We want to show that the initial condition for the temperature is attained at least in some strong sense.
-Notice that \eqref{final2} already indicates a kind of weak attainment (without specifying it rigorously).
-Here, our goal is different; more specifically, we show the strong attainment in $L^1(\Omega)$, but only for the essential limit as $t \to 0_+$.
+Notice that \eqref{final2} already indicates a kind of weak attainment of the initial condition (without specifying it rigorously).
+Here, our goal is different; we show the strong attainment in $L^1(\Omega)$, but only for the essential limit as $t \to 0_+$.
 In the next section, when we show that the temperature is continuous, we prove the attainment of the initial condition for the classical limit $t \to 0_+$.
-Hence, our goal here is to show the existence of a set $S \subset (0,T)$ such that $(0,T) \setminus S$ is of measure zero and
+The goal here is to show the existence of a set $S \subset (0,T)$ such that $(0,T) \setminus S$ is of measure zero and